SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Results

+We compare editing performance across different types of generality and audio locality in Figure~\ref{fig:breakdown-generality-audio-locality}.
+Unlike prior works in vision domains~\cite{mmedit, mcmke, vlkeb, mmkebench} that do not explicitly differentiate multiple forms of knowledge generalization and locality, our design decomposes both dimensions into distinct types, enabling more fine-grained analyses of how edits generalize and how unrelated auditory knowledge is preserved.

-\paragraph{Generality.} Compared with reliability, editing methods yield lower average generality scores.
-KE performs best on DeSTA2.5-Audio, while FT (LLM) leads on Qwen2-Audio.
-Baselines generally perform well on type 1 (textual neighborhood) but decline on type 2, which requires generalizing to similar but not identical auditory inputs with the same labels.
-Type 3, combining both text and auditory neighborhoods, proves most challenging, showing that current methods struggle to extend edited knowledge to auditory modalities as effectively as to text.
+For generality, editing methods generally perform well on type 1 (textual neighborhood) but degrade on type 2, which requires generalization to acoustically similar yet non-identical inputs with the same labels.
+Type 3, which combines both textual and auditory neighborhoods, is consistently the most challenging, indicating that extending edited knowledge along the auditory dimension remains substantially more difficult than along the textual one.

-Interestingly, FT (LLM) consistently outperforms FT (Audio) on generality despite their comparable reliability scores.
-This suggests that while fine-tuning either the LLM backbone or the modality connector ensures success on the editing instances themselves, the ability to generalize to similar inputs differs substantially, with training on the LLM backbone offering better generalizability.

-\paragraph{Audio Locality.} Most methods perform poorly, with only limited success: KE preserves knowledge best on DeSTA2.5-Audio, while FT (Audio) performs better on Qwen2-Audio.
-This shows that maintaining stability in the auditory domain remains challenging despite advances in model editing.

-Among audio locality types, type 2 locality, where knowledge within the same attribute but unrelated to the edit is examined, is hardest to preserve, more so than knowledge of other attributes (type 1) or the edit target itself (type 3).
-This suggests that edits on one aspect of an attribute may inadvertently affect other aspects of the same attribute, reflecting a degree of intra-attribute entanglement of auditory attribute knowledge.
-Notably, FT (LLM) performs much worse than FT (Audio) on type 2, indicating that despite better generalization, it fails to retain unrelated knowledge within the same attribute.
-By contrast, knowledge across different attributes (i.e., type 1) is less affected, indicating that cross-attribute boundaries tend to be more stable to preserve during editing.
+For audio locality, type 2 probes knowledge within the same attribute but unrelated to the edit, and proves hardest to preserve compared to knowledge of other attributes (type 1) or the edited target itself (type 3).
+This pattern shows that modifying one aspect of an auditory attribute can inadvertently affect other aspects of the same attribute, revealing a form of intra-attribute entanglement in auditory attribute knowledge.
+Consistent with this observation, FT (LLM) exhibits substantially lower locality on type 2 than FT (Audio), despite its stronger generalization performance, suggesting a tension between generalizing edits and preserving unrelated knowledge within the same attribute.
+We provide a more detailed discussion of this phenomenon in Appendix~\ref{sec:intra_attribute}.